So, what is this doula thing that so many pregnant women speak of?

-- Talking through emotional blockages which may come up in labour
+- Talking through emotional blockages which may come up during pregnancy and in labour

 - Keep your ‘environment’ going – aromatherapy, music, candles etc

-- Photography and/or video if you wish to have momentos of your partner supporting you, the birth itself and those precious first moments as a family, together
+- Photography and/or video of the birth itself, as well as those precious first moments as a family

-There are two types of doulas, birth doulas and post-natal doulas, with many doulas performing both roles.
-The difference is that the role of the post-natal doula is to nurture the mother at home after childbirth.
-This may include further breastfeeding support, light home duties, massage, emotional and physical support for the mother and so on.
-Post-natal doulas are particularly in demand as support for new mothers has reduced in modern society.
-Needless to say, studies show that post-natal doulas make a huge impact on the well-being of mothers.
+There are two types of doulas, birth doulas and postnatal doulas, with many doulas performing both roles.
+The major difference is that the role of the post-natal doula is to nurture the mother after childbirth.
+This may include breastfeeding support, baby wearing assistance, light home duties, massage, emotional and physical support for the mother and so on.
+Postnatal doulas are particularly in demand as support for new mothers has reduced in modern society.
+Needless to say, studies have shown that postnatal doulas make a huge impact on the wellbeing of mothers.

 The Promise Of A Doula